mxn-labs/Examples-web/react-pwa-template/README.md

-# React Template
+# React PWA Template

-Template with login functionality and chart implementatiom using [CRA](https://create-react-app.dev/)
+Template with login functionality and chart implementatiom using a custom PWA template with CRA <https://create-react-app.dev/docs/making-a-progressive-web-app/>

 ## Getting Started